Best Booking Software With Payment for Service Businesses in 2026

 1. Simple booking interface

 Setup was fast and intuitive.
-Creating booking pages and sharing links took minutes.
+Creating booking pages and sharing links took me only a few minutes.
 A G2 reviewer mentioned how easy it is to use and how clean the scheduling page looks, which matched my experience.
-Screenshot below.

 2. Built-in payment support

-Supports Stripe and Square for collecting payments during booking.
+Setmore supports Stripe and Square for collecting payments during booking.
 While functional, it feels more basic compared to tools that deeply integrate payments into the booking experience.
+You can take deposits or full payments, but do not expect advanced features like payment plans or subscription billing.

 3. Customer-facing booking page

 Clients can view services, availability, and even reviews directly from the booking page.
-This helps build trust, especially for local businesses trying to convert new prospects.
+This helps build trust, especially for local businesses trying to convert new prospects who land on the page for the first time.

 4. Automated reminders

-Email and SMS reminders reduce missed appointments.
-This is essential for businesses with high daily booking volumes.
+Email and SMS reminders reduce missed appointments, which is essential for businesses with high daily booking volumes where no shows directly hit revenue.
+The setup is simple and works without a lot of tweaking.

 5. Multi-staff scheduling

-Supports multiple staff calendars, but navigating between them requires manual switching.
-A G2 reviewer pointed out the lack of a unified master calendar, and I noticed the same limitation.
-Screenshot below.
+Setmore supports multiple staff calendars, but navigating between them requires manual switching.
+A G2 reviewer pointed out the lack of a unified master calendar where you can see everyone at once, and I noticed the same limitation.

 Red Flags